-The black sesame seed paste was such a huge surprise to me, I had a basic idea of what it would taste like, but I really underestimated it.
+The black sesame seed paste which doubles as our “squid ink” was such a huge surprise to me, I had a basic idea of what it would taste like, but I really underestimated it.
 The amount of earthy notes in the black sesame seeds is over the top, it almost has a bitter taste that I was worried about.
 But, it turns out that once cooked it is creamy and delicious.

 The addition of Thai basil and garlic paired with the king oyster mushroom adds a punch of brightness to the rich risotto.
 The texture of the fried garlic and Thai basil is much needed.